-The Annual Exhibitions held by the Academy, of which this year's will be the One Hundred and Forty-first, bring together the best examples of current American painting and sculpture, and enable students to follow intelligently the various movements of contemporary art, and to study the technical methods by which the art of today is achieving its results.
+The Annual Exhibitions held by the Academy, of which this year's will be the One Hundred and Thirty-ninth, bring together the best examples of current American painting and sculpture, and enable students to follow intelligently the various movements of contemporary art, and to study the technical methods by which the art of today is achieving its results.
 These exhibitions have been recognized for many years as being the foremost in America.

-The Water Color Exhibition and the Exhibition of Modern Miniatures are held in the Fall of each year.
-The exhibition of work of students submitted in competition for Cresson European Traveling Scholarships and other prizes is held at the end of May.
+The Water Color Exhibition and the Exhibition of Modern Miniatures, are held in the Fall of each year.
+The exhibition of work of students submitted in competition for Cresson European Travelling Scholarships and other prizes is held at the end of May.
 Other special exhibitions continually change the aspect of the Galleries throughout the Winter season.

 A student ticket entitles the holder, during attendance at the Academy, to free admission to the Galleries, Special Exhibitions, Lectures, and to the use of the Library and Print Collection.

 LIBRARY.
 An excellent reference library is available to all registered students at specified times.
-A valuable extension of this library exists in a collection of books, easy of access to students for individual research.
+A valuable extension of this library exists in a students at specified times.
+A splendid collection of books, easy of access to with their individual research.